kosuri-indu/AllAboutOlympics/README.md

 ## Olympics Data Analysis Dashboard 🏆📅

-This project showcases an interactive data analysis dashboard for Olympic Games data using Streamlit, Plotly, Pandas, Seaborn, Matplotlib, and PIL (Pillow).
-This application analyzes and visualizes Olympic Games data including medal tallies, country-wise performance, athlete statistics, and more.
+This project showcases an interactive data analysis dashboard where we have analyzed and visualized Olympic Games data including medal tallies, country-wise performance, athlete statistics, and more.
 Use the sidebar to select different analysis options such as Medal Tally, Overall Analysis, Country-wise Analysis, or Athlete-wise Analysis.
 Explore the interactive charts and tables to gain insights into Olympic Games data.

 ### Features